KratosMultiphysics/Examples/multilevel_monte_carlo/use_cases/wind_engineering_twistedbuilding_mpi/README.md

   <img src="data/mesh.png" alt="mesh discretization" style="height: 175px;"/>
   <img src="data/mesh_zoom.png" alt="mesh discretization zoom" style="height: 175px;"/>
 </p>
 We recommend using more accurate meshes for solving the problem, if results of engineering interest are required.
-For example, finer discretizations can be obtained remeshing the current mesh using the [MeshingApplication](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/MeshingApplication).
+For example, finer discretizations can be obtained remeshing the current mesh using the <a href="https://github.com/KratosMultiphysics/Kratos/tree/master/applications/MeshingApplication">MeshingApplication</a>.
 The results we report in the Results section are obtained with a much finer mesh.

 ## Results